stephdiep/gatsby-shopify-tutorial/README.md

 - [Gatsby and Shopify Part 2](https://designcode.io/react-hooks-handbook-gatsby-shopify-2)
 - [Gatsby and Shopify Part 3](https://designcode.io/react-hooks-handbook-gatsby-shopify-3)

-View the live demo here:
+View the live demo here: <br/>
+_Note: The Shopify shop is unavailable at the moment, so the funtionalities won't work in the live demo._
 - [Gatsby and Shopify live demo](https://gatsby-shopify-tutorial.netlify.app)

 <!-- AUTO-GENERATED-CONTENT:END -->